-3. Employer Name Name 4.
+3. Employer Name 4.
 Employer Identification Number (EIN)

-5. Emp loyer address 6.
+5. Employer address 6.
 Employer phone number

 7. City 8.
 State 9.
 ZIP code

-10. Wh no car n we contact about employee health coverage at this job?
+10. Who can we contact about employee health coverage at this job?

-11. Pho one n umber (if different from above) 12.
+11. Phone number (if different from above) 12.
 Email address

-lere is som e basic information about health coverage offere d by this employer:
+Here is som ne basic information about he alth coverage offere d by this employer:

-a by this employer.

-As your - loyer, we offer a health plan to:
+As your employer, we offer a health plan to:

 All employees.
 Eligible employees are:

 Some employees.
 Eligible employees are:

-With re spect to dependents:
+With respect to dependents:

 We offer coverage.
 Eligible dependents are:

 We do not offer coverage.

+- If al advad this sources masts the min in walke standard a nd the past of this severage to you is intended to be offerdable
-ecked, this coverage meets the minimum value standard, and on employee wages. and the cost of this coverage to you is intended to be affordable,

-Susc a on employee wages.
+If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.